emoon/rocket/README.md

 Regular disclaimer: Backup your stuff before using the software :)

 If you encounter any issues please try to report them at https://github.com/emoon/rocket/issues as this would make my life much easier and I will try to fix them given time.
-Hopefully the editor should be useful even if still not 100% finalized bug wise.
+Hopefully the editor is useful even if still not 100% finalized bug wise.
 Also the documentation hasn't been completed yet.

 Download the latest release from the [Releases page](https://github.com/emoon/rocket/releases).